jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - As part of assessment, the minimum security requirements must be established; in some cases, the minimum security requirements are your company’s security requirements, in other cases, new minimum security requirements need to be established
     - In such scenarios, the minimum security requirements should have a defined period
 - 1.12.4 Service-level requirements
   - **Service Level Agreements (SLAs)**: companies have SLAs for internal operations (such as how long it takes for the helpdesk to respond to a new ticket), for customers (such as the availability of a public-facing service) and for partner orgs (such as how much support a vendor provides a partner)
+    - Outside entity or vendor agreements should stipulate performance expectations like maximum downtimes and include penalties if the vendor doesn't meet expections
     - All SLAs should be reviewed; a company sometimes has an SLA standard that should be applied, when possible, to the service level agreements as part of working with another company
       - this can sometimes take time, as the acquiring company might have to support established SLAs until they expire or are up for renewal

-[1.13](#1.13) Establish and maintain a security awareness, education, and training program (OSG-9 Chpt 2)
+## [1.13](#113-establish-and-maintain-a-security-awareness-education-and-training-program-osg-9-chpt-2) Establish and maintain a security awareness, education, and training program (OSG-9 Chpt 2)

 - 1.13.1 Methods and techniques to present awareness and training (e.g., social engineering, phishing, security champions, gamification)
   - Before actual training takes place, user security awareness needs to take place; from there, training, or teaching employees to perform their work tasks and to comply with the security policy can begin